emmaleda/emmaleda-project-baseball/details/Construction_of_the_Adjusted_Runs.md

 over-estimating with the hitting simulation than under-estimating baserunning.

-`  ` We were able to approve the accuracy of our simulation by adding one run to the cutoff of runs scored that the Padres must achieve to earn a win.
+  We were able to improve the accuracy of our simulation by adding one run to the cutoff of runs scored that the Padres must achieve to earn a win.
 After considering the ways in which our simulation might not reflect a true baseball game, this adjustment makes sense.